 • Add 1/3 cup of corn starch or potato starch to ½ cup of cold water.

-• Give it a stir and add it to the a la king, once all other ingredients have been added.
+• Stir it and add it to the à la king, once all other ingredients have been added.

 • Stir constantly until it starts to bubble and thicken.